Today we’re launching our newest SafeStack Development Academy course: Threat Assessment for Software Development.

 Plus these other neat benefits:

 - Monthly online seminars hosted by the SafeStack team on a range of application security topics, designed to connect you with a community of like-minded folks.
-Check out our most recent seminar on An AppSec Guide to Incident Response for an idea of what to expect.
+Check out Level up your personal security for an idea of what to expect.

 - Access to our hands-on labs, where you can explore concepts and test your knowledge.